ATProtocol-Community/atprotocommunitywiki/working-groups/e2ee/atmosphereGroupNotes.md

 Need to agree on more (Application message format, mode of operation of MLS, Transport) to get to interoperability

-1:1 Messaging apps built on MLS this year (SkyChat - in testflight!, Germ, more!)
+ATProto 1:1 Messaging apps built on MLS this year (SkyChat - in testflight!, Germ, more!)